-Python’s edit-test-debug cycle is very fast as it doesn’t have a compilation step.
-It is easy to debug Python programs, as a bad input or bug doesn’t cause a segmentation fault.
+Python’s edit-test-debug cycle is very fast as it doesn’t have the compilation step.
+It is easy to debug Python programs because a bad input or bug doesn’t cause a segmentation fault.
 The interpreter raises an exception when it finds an error.
 The interpreter creates a stack trace when the program doesn’t get the exception.

 It is possible to inspect global and local variables through the source-level debugger.
 Besides, you can examine the code a line at a time, set break points and evaluate arbitrary expressions, among other things.

 To debug programs quickly, add a few print statements to the source.
 This approach is made effective by Python’s quick edit-test-debug cycle.

 The main reasons why Python is preferred are as follows: